 - Always clean produce thoroughly.

 - Cut uniform sizes, ideally small enough to both fit in a jar and keep bite sized for eating purposes.

 - Wash containers and jars well and let air dry.
-You can put quick pickles in any airtight container, but the jar is classic.
+You can put quick pickles in any airtight container, but the mason jar is classic.

 How to pickle cucumbers with vinegar

 In this recipe we’re going to pickle the cucumbers with hot vinegar in a quick pickle method.
 It’s important here that the vinegar is hot!

 Boiling the vinegar makes it hot enough to penetrate the cuke (or whatever is being pickled).
 It’s the same principle seen in making tea; hot water steeps more intensely than cold.

 Careful!
 Over-boiling causes vinegar’s flavoring and pickling abilities to evaporate.

 (You can also pickle with lemon juice, but we’ll cover that another time!)

 We loved these spices the best to add some umph to our pickled cucumbers, but you can choose others if you prefer.
 A dash of red pepper flakes are also a great addition for a little spicy kick!